JasperKirton/MajorProj/README.md

 # MajorProj

 Major Project for BSc in Music Computing.
+Flask based web app code.

 Utilising music reviews as a basis for seed music recommendation.